asyncapi/generator/docs/usage.md

 -v [GENERATED FILES LOCATION]:/app/output \
 asyncapi/generator [COMMAND HERE]

 # Example that you can run inside generator directory after cloning this repository.
-First you specify mount in location of your AsyncAPI specification file and then you mount in directory where generation result should be saved.
+First, you specify the mount in the location of your AsyncAPI specification file and then you mount it in the directory where the generation result should be saved.
 docker run --rm -it \
 -v ${PWD}/test/docs/dummy.yml:/app/asyncapi.yml \
 -v ${PWD}/output:/app/output \